 - Dr Úna Newell – Content Architect, Orreco, “The Transition from Humanities Research to Industry“, Thursday, 13th April at 12pm in G010 – see the event details.

 This will be of interest to all researchers, and will be particularly relevant to PhD students from the Arts and Humanities.
-A full schedule of speakers will be released closer to the event.
+A full schedule of speakers is available on the event details page.

 For further details please contact David Kelly (email@example.com) or Martha Shaughnessy (Martha.firstname.lastname@example.org).